 , English Studies in Canada

-Mark’s research interests encompass Canadian popular culture and literature, postcolonial studies, copyright, adaptation studies, popular music, and Romantic literature.
-He teaches undergraduate and graduate courses in 19th-century literature, drama (including Canadian drama), postcolonial studies, cultural studies, and composition.
+Mark’s research and teaching interests encompass Canadian popular culture and literature, postcolonial studies, copyright, adaptation studies, popular music, and Romantic and Gothic literature.
+He teaches undergraduate and graduate courses in 19th-century literature, drama, postcolonial studies, cultural studies, and composition.

 McCutcheon, Mark A. “Paratextual and ‘sampladelic’ techniques for ‘committing centonism’ in contemporary poetry published in Canada.”
 Cento-Texts in the Making: Aesthetics and Poetics of Cento-Techniques from Homer to